How To Do Payroll Yourself For Your Small Business

 Whether manually or with the help of payroll software, you can easily calculate and process payroll yourself.
 We'll teach you both payroll methods with this simple step-by-step payroll guide.

-Doing your own payroll is like skinning a cat – it may seem daunting, but there are many ways to do it.
+Doing your own payroll may seem daunting, but there are many ways to do it.
 You just have to choose the one that works best for you.
-Read on to explore the pros and cons of doing your own payroll.
+Learn how to do payroll yourself and explore the pros and cons of manual DIY payroll versus using payroll software.

 Table of Contents

 Small business owners can absolutely do their own payroll manually.
 Doing payroll yourself is an affordable payroll solution that lets you be actively involved in the ins and outs of your payroll.
 However, the DIY payroll route does take a lot of time and can run the risk of errors.